wp-plugins/updraftplus/readme.txt

 * FEATURE: Polski / Polish (pl_PL) translation: thanks to Bartosz Kaczmarek (barth.kaczmarek@gmail.com)
 * FEATURE: Add expert options to count expected uncompressed backup size, and show/delete active jobs
 * FIX: Inform users of Dropbox tokens which stop working
+* TWEAK: When errors occur, list them in the notification email and attach the log file
 * TWEAK: Use only one transient per job, and clean it up upon completion
 * TWEAK: More verbose error reporting from PclZip
 * TWEAK: After database restoration, permalinks are flushed (often helps regenerate .htaccess+web.config files)